-All focus on assessing key characteristics, such as joint attention, social communication and play.
-A negative result from screening does not rule out the diagnosis.
+- A negative result from an assessment does not necessarily rule out the diagnosis.
 If parental concerns continue, a referral is advisable.

-The assessment of children and young people with developmental delay, emotional and behavioural problems, or genetic syndromes should include surveillance for autistic spectrum disorder (ASD) as part of routine practice.
+- The assessment of children and young people with developmental delay, emotional and behavioural problems, psychiatric disorders, impaired mental health or genetic syndromes should include surveillance for ASD as part of routine practice.

 Making the diagnosis

 The condition can be reliably diagnosed between 2-3 years of age.
-The National Institute for Health and Clinical Excellence (NICE) has published guidance for assessment and referral of children with suspected autism:
+The National Institute for Health and Care Excellence (NICE) has published guidance for assessment and referral of children with suspected ASD:

-- Other conditions need to be excluded and investigations for chromosome analysis, hearing and sight tests are usually taken prior to reaching the diagnosis.
-Where clinically relevant, the following should be considered for all children and young people with autistic spectrum disorder (ASD):
+- Other conditions need to be excluded and investigations for chromosome analysis and hearing and sight tests, are usually taken prior to reaching the diagnosis.
+Where clinically relevant, the following should be considered for all children and young people with ASD:

 - Examination of physical status, with particular attention to neurological and dysmorphic features.